 Remember when you were a kid and you just couldn’t quite figure out how certain things were played, no matter how hard you tried and your fingers turned into a pretzel?
 If you’re a guitar player, try mastering a different tuning.
 You’d be surprised how playing the same old things in a tuning different than you’re used to can lead to all new things.

 Start with a different instrument.
 Maybe you usually start writing a song with a beat, or a guitar for example.
 Don’t!
 Start with something else.
 How many classics from the ’70s have a killer bass line and you can’t even remember the rest of the instruments?
 You don’t have to be great at playing the instrument itself, but maybe you’ll come up with a new idea.
 Even perhaps play your instrument in the STYLE of another instrument.

 Find a writing partner

 Write with someone else.
 A lot of us in this field, whether a musician or mix engineer are pretty solitary creatures, but if you’re stuck, someone else is stuck and sharing ideas can be a great way to make something new.
-Your hand finished sketch you can’t complete might just be the thing that sets some else’s imagination running.
-Who knows maybe you’ll find the hit songwriting partnership of your dreams by reaching out to someone in a Facebook group?
+Your hand-finished sketch you can’t complete might just be the thing that sets someone else’s imagination running.
+Who knows maybe you’ll find the hit songwriting partnership of your dreams by reaching out to someone in a Facebook group.
 This just takes a tiny bit of confidence to reach out and introduce yourself.

 This is part of a series of articles for artists.
 When you do get that song finished, and if you need a mixer to make it into a finished record for you, don't forget to hit me up!